 I never thought I was capable of being so ruthless, but after several days and nights of sore muscles and lack of sleep, I was bordering on the edge.
 It was sort of like going through your closet and deciding on the keep and the donate piles.
-After several hours that emotional attachment started to wear thin.
+After several hours that emotional attachment started to wear pretty thin.
 All I kept envisioning was the time and effort involved in lugging all that stuff in and out of our SUV.

 Normally I was a very easy-going individual, but several days into the big move, I was transformed into Sybil with multiple personalities.
 Happy, then depressed one minute and near hysteria the next.
 I wanted all this done.
 I wasn’t writing and was going toward the dark side from withdrawal.
 My schedule was no more.
 I was eating fast food from the drive-thru on the fly.
 Breakfast, lunch and dinner went by the wayside.
 Answering emails and twitter went down the toilet as well.

-It was a desk with secret compartments.
-I thought I’d found them all, but I always found another when I swore there were no more to be discovered.
+So needless to say, that particular Puzzle desk held a special place in my heart as I drew upon memories that inspired me.
+It was an old desk with multiple secret compartments.
+After a while, I thought I’d found them all, but I always managed to find another when I swore there were no more to be discovered.
 Just like in my mystery, The Puzzle, another secret was revealed.
-It was where I sat hour after hour happy, sad, frustrated, brain blocked, pounding out clues and dialogue.
-I stood there just staring at it, but then decided since I moved onto other mysteries and embraced new horizons, that maybe my desk should, too.
-Why not let someone else discover and unlock all its secrets waiting to be revealed?
-Besides, it was very, very heavy…
+It was where I sat hour after hour: happy, sad, frustrated, brain blocked, pounding out clues and dialogue.
+I stood there just staring at it, but then decided that since I had moved on to other mysteries in the series and embraced new horizons, that maybe my desk should too.
+Why not let someone else discover and unlock all those secrets just waiting to be revealed?

-“Can we make one more trip?”
+He knew he was in trouble when I asked, “Can we make just one more trip?”